haikalpribadi/parallax_eddie_robot/README.markdown

 #Parallax Eddie Robot ROS Driver
-##Under Development
+##HAS BEEN MIGRATED UNDER haikalpribadi-ros-pkg REPOSITORY
+##THIS REPOSITORY IS NO LONGER ACTIVE